-(b) What are the conditions to qualify for approval or registration?

-The aim is to encourage medium- and long-term investments by foreign institutional investors.
-Thus, priority is given to institutions managing long-term funds.

-The scope of entities qualified to apply for the CSRC license include fund management institutions, insurance companies, securities companies, commercial banks, pension funds, charitable funds, endowment funds, trust companies and government investment management companies.

-Such entities must meet the following requirements:

-- The applicant must be in sound financial and credit status, as well as meet certain requirements for assets under management and other conditions (summarized below) as required by the CSRC; - b) The employees of the applicant must meet the relevant professional requirements of the applicant's home jurisdiction; - c) The applicant must have a sound corporate governance structure and internal control system, and it must conduct business in accordance with the relevant regulations and have not been subject to any major penalty by any regulatory authority in the prior three years; - d) The applicant's home jurisdiction must have a sound legal and regulatory system, and the applicant's securities regulatory authority must have signed a memorandum of understanding with the CSRC and have maintained an efficient regulatory and cooperative relationship; and - e) Other conditions as required by the CSRC in light of the principle of prudent regulation.

-The market entry criteria that the applicant must satisfy are as follows:

-- a) Fund management institutions Must have operated fund business for over five years and have managed or held-securities assets of not less than US\$5 billion in the most recent fiscal year. - Insurance companies Must have operated insurance business for over five years and have managed or held securities assets of not less than US\$5 billion in the most recent fiscal year. - c) Securities companies Must have operated securities business for over 30 years with paid-in capital of not less than US\$1 billion and have managed or held securities assets of not less than US\$10 billion in the most recent fiscal year. - d) Commercial banks Must have ranked among the top 100 in the world in terms of total assets in the most recent fiscal year and have managed or held securities assets of not less than US\$10 billion in the most recent fiscal year. - e) Other institutional investors (i.e., pension funds, charitable funds, endowment funds, trust companies and government investment management companies) - Must have been in business for over five years and have managed or held securities assets of not less than US\$5 billion in the most recent fiscal year.
+(b) What are the conditions to qualify for approval or m is to encourage medium- and long-term investments by foreign onal investors.
+Thus, priority is given to institutions managing long- nds. registration? manag comme ope of entities qualified to apply for the CSRC license include fund ement institutions, insurance companies, securities companies, ercial banks, pension funds, charitable funds, endowment funds, ompanies and government investment management companies.
+Such e ntities must meet the following requirements: a) The applicant must be in sound financial and credit status, as well as meet certain requirements for assets under management and other conditions (summarized below) as required by the CSRC; b) The employees of the applicant must meet the relevant professional requirements of the applicant's home jurisdiction; c) The applicant must have a sound corporate governance structure and internal control system, and it must conduct business in accordance with the relevant regulations and have not been subject to any major penalty by any regulatory authority in the prior three years; d) The applicant's home jurisdiction must have a sound legal and regulatory system, and the applicant's securities regulatory authority must have signed a memorandum of understanding with the CSRC and have maintained an efficient regulatory and co-operative relationship; and e) Other conditions as required by the CSRC in light of the principle of prudent regulation.
+The ma arket entry criteria that the applicant must satisfy are as follows: a) Fund management institutions - Must have operated fund business for over five years and have managed or held securities assets of not less than US\$5 billion in the most recent fiscal year. b) Insurance companies - Must have operated insurance business for over five years and have managed or held securities assets of not less than US\$5 billion in the most recent fiscal year. c) Securities companies - Must have operated securities business for over 30 years with paid-in capital of not less than US\$1 billion and have managed or held securities assets of not less than US\$10 billion in the most recent fiscal year. d) Commercial banks - Must have ranked among the top 100 in the world in terms of total assets in the most recent fiscal year and have managed or held securities assets of not less than US\$10 billion in the most recent fiscal year. e) Other institutional investors (i.e. , pension funds, charitable funds, endowment funds, trust companies and government investment management companies) - Must have been in business for over five years and have managed or held securities assets of not less than US\$5 billion in the most recent fiscal year.